xc20/ELEC574_Assignment2/README.md

 - "running (5)": precision 100.0%, recall 100.0%
 - "elevator-down (6)": precision 38.9%, recall 100.0%

-- Algorithm 2: The extended feature set + PCA + Decision Tree Classifier
+- Algorithm 2: The extended feature set + PCA (to 10-dimensional components) + Decision Tree Classifier

 In this method, we increase the original feature set to 14-dimensional, adding skewness and kurtosis as additional features to describe acceleration distribution patterns.
-The key idea is to increase the number of features, followed by the PCA dimensionality reduction to reduce the correlated features to select the feature set.
+The key idea is to increase the dimension of features, followed by the PCA dimensionality reduction (to 10 principle components that account for over 99% of variance) to reduce the correlated features to select a better feature set.
 The implementation is based on [5, 6, 7].
 We still use the decision tree classifier, the same as the original codes provide.
 The result is as the following:

 **Person-dependent model**
 -  Accuracy score: 68.4%